Cosmetology Teacher Training in Georgia

 In Georgia, you can become a cosmetology instructor through a teacher training program.
 If you're ready to translate your experience in the beauty industry to the next generation of learners, you should compare the courses at schools in your area.
 Look for learning outcomes that include understanding teaching methods, administering exams, and development of group presentation skills.

 Georgia offers cosmetology students a pretty straightforward path to becoming a licensed instructor in the state.
 If you earn your cosmetology license, plus gain 750 hours of training and pass the exams--you qualify.
 The renewal process is completed every two years by March 31st in even-numbered years only.
 When you renew in Georgia, there is a $50 fee for doing so.
 They also require 5 continuing education units when your renewal materials are due.
 This is a great way for Georgia to ensure its professionals stay up-to-date, and give their clients the very best service.

 Beauty school instructors in Georgia work diligently to help students learn a specialty of their choosing.
 These specialties include nail work, hair styling, overall beauty and more.
 Beauty school instructors normally need extensive experience in their field and a secondary education degree.
 Beauty school instructors, on average, make $49,470 per year and are part of a work force that exceeds 116,000 people nationwide.
-Some exceptional beauty schools in Georgia that hire beauty school instructors include:

-Georgia State Board of Cosmetology
+Contact the Georgia State Board of Cosmetology

 The Georgia State Board of Cosmetology and Barbers can help you with replacing a lost cosmetology license, updating change of name or change of address information, and acquiring out-of-state and other useful forms, as well as answer additional questions about obtaining a Georgia state cosmetology license.